brooth/jeta-site/mysite/home/markdown/validator.md

 <span class="label label-warning">Pay attention</span> Prior to version 2.0 the annotations must be already compiled into byte-code in order to use them as the aliases.

-<span class="label label-success">Tips</span> You can use *Jeta* `NonNull` validator alongside with `javax.annotation.Nonnull`.
+<span class="label label-success">Tip</span> You can use *Jeta* `NonNull` validator alongside with `javax.annotation.Nonnull`.
 It allows you to actually validate *NPE* issues, not just highlight them by an IDE.

     :::properties
-    validator.alias.javax.annotation.Nonnull=org.brooth.jeta.validate.NotNull
+    validator.alias.javax.annotation.Nonnull = org.brooth.jeta.validate.NotNull

 ###MetaHelper